Enoximone for pulmonary hypertension

 - Put the ampoule and any remaining contents into the sharps container provided.

-- You can empty the syringe contents into a spoonful or very small glass of milk just before your child is due to take the medicine.
+- You can empty the syringe contents into a very small glass of milk just before your child is due to take the medicine.
 They should drink it all straight away.
 You should not add the medicine to other drinks such as water or juice.

 - Keep the other prepared syringes at room temperature and use them for the doses over the next 24 hours.
 Throw away syringes 24 hours after they were prepared if they have not been used.